-After you have used matches, make sure they are completely extinguished before you discard of them.
+After you have used matches, make sure they are completely extinguished before you discard them.
 Run them under water to be sure.

 There are a number of things you can do outdoors to put your home at risk of fire too.
-Many home owners cut their garden, and then pile the lawn clippings up close by a house.
-Fermenting lawn clippings can create heat, and in turn cause fire.
+Many homeowners cut their garden, and then pile the lawn clippings up close by a house.
+Fermenting lawn clippings can create heat, and in turn, cause fire.
 This is how barn fires start, so store lawn clippings as far away from your property as possible.

 Install fire prevention tools

 You should already have smoke detectors throughout your property, but there are other tools that can help prevent fire at home.
-Sprinkler systems for example, can be installed that will help extinguish small fires at home before they get worse.
+Sprinkler systems, for example, can be installed that will help extinguish small fires at home before they get worse.

 At Rad Fire we provide economical home fire protection equipment.
 If you would like further advice on protecting your home from fire you can contact us here.